ilyes-ced/torrent/READme.md

 - [ ] Resource temporarily unavailable (os error 11) ---> (message.rs line:107)
 - [ ] failed to fill whole buffer ---> (message.rs line:127)
 - [ ] Broken pipe (os error 32)
+- [ ] receiving pieces in the wrong order "expected index: 44, got: 9"
 - [x] insane CPU usage almost 100% (i5 8600k):
 ```rust
 // this one was caused because of this code block which was ran everytime we receieved a PIECE message from a peer